 Figure 2.
 Upper figure: Close up of the BioBasis study area.
-The climate station is marked by black dot, the heath site by green dot and the fen site by red dot.
-The orange symbol marks the location of the cabin.
-Lower figure: Close up of area with most plots.
-The two dark green dots refer to the GeoBasis stations: Fen site and Heath site.
+The climate station is marked by a black dot, the heath site by a green dot and the fen site by a red dot.
+The orange symbol marks the location of the Kobbefjord Research Station.
+Lower figure: Close up of area with most plots included.
+The two large dark green dots refer to the GeoBasis stations: Fen site and Heath site.
 Please note that some of the plots are very close together and points on the map may be overlapping.